 It is a stage in the division of eukaryotic cells in which the chromosomes are aligned in the metaphase plate in the middle of the cell.
-The stages of prophase and prometaphase come before the metaphase.
-In those stages of cell division, chromosomes condense, spindle fibers are formed and the nuclear envelope decomposes.
+The locations of prophase and prometaphase come before the metaphase.
+In those stages of cell division, chromosomes condense, spindle fibers are formed, and the nuclear envelope decomposes.

 During the metaphase and the prometaphase late, the cell behaves like a series of control points to ensure that the axis has been formed.

 The microtubules emanating from each side of the cell bind to each chromosome.
-As the microtubules retract, an equal voltage is applied from each side of the cell to the chromosomes.
+As the microtubules retract, an equal voltage is applied to the chromosomes from each side of the cell.

-At the beginning of the eukaryotic cell division, the centriole divides and begins to establish the network of microtubules that will move the chromosomes and organelles along the process of cell division.
+At the beginning of the eukaryotic cell division, the centriole divides and begins to establish the network of microtubules that will move the chromosomes and organelles along cell division.
 These microtubules coil to form larger fibers, which extend from the centrosomes.

-Although the fibers are stable near the centrosomes, as they extend into the chromosomes, they are less stable.
+Although the fibers are stable near the centrosomes, they are less durable as they extend into the chromosomes.

 As the fibers grow toward the chromosome, both add and subtract pieces at the unstable end.
-As the fibers grow in this way, 3 steps forward 2 steps back, wander through the cytoplasm .
+As the fibers grow in this way, three steps forward, two steps back, wander through the cytoplasm.

 Finally, the fibers connect to the centromere of a chromosome.
 Each centromere has a kinetochore where the microtubules can be joined.

-The most important process that takes place before and during the metaphase is the control point of the shaft assembly.
+The most crucial process before and during the metaphase is the control point of the shaft assembly.
 The control point of the axis assembly is a complex series of mechanisms that ensures the proper division of the chromosomes.

 Although chromosomes align differently during mitosis and meiosis, both pass through a spindle assembly checkpoint during the metaphase.

-If this is the case, the chromosomes are classified in the wrong cells.
-This can produce too many or too few chromosomes in the resulting daughter cells.
-In meiosis, this can lead to birth defects and non-viable offspring.
+The chromosomes are classified in the wrong cells if this is the case.
+This can produce too many or few chromosomes in the resulting daughter cells.
+In meiosis, this can lead to congenital disabilities and non-viable offspring.
 If it occurs during mitosis, this can cause the cells to become cancerous.

 During mitosis, the chromosomes are aligned in the center of the cell, with the sister chromatids of each chromosome on each side of the metaphase plate.
 Before mitosis, during the interphase, the cell replicates its DNA.